GTA-UFRJ/sensingbus/publishing/README.md

 ### Setting Apache server

 To set the Apache server, follow the instructions to setup a Django application as a wsgi application https://docs.djangoproject.com/en/1.10/howto/deployment/wsgi/modwsgi/

+### Project organization

+The project is named sensing_bus an has an app named publisher, responsible for the web pages.